 Self-Healing Production Agent¶

-A production pipeline that detects regressions after every deploy, determines whether the current change caused them, and dispatches a sub-agent to open a fix PR — reducing MTTR without removing human review.
+A self-healing pipeline detects post-deploy regressions, triages whether the deploy caused them, and dispatches an agent to open a fix PR for human review.

 graph TD